Potentiality-Based Smoothed Randomized Stochastic Gradient Schemes for Solving Nonconvex Nonsmooth Games under

-\textbf{Algorithm implementation.} In this experiment, we set the initialization $x^{0} = 19\mathbf{e}_{4}$ and sample budget $M = 6\mathbf{e}9$.
-We adopt the expected square residual $\mathbb{E}[\| G^{\mathrm{HI}, \eta}_{\gamma_{R}}(x^{R}) \|^{2}]$ as the convergence measure.
+In the numerical experiment, we test three smoothing parameters $\eta_{1} = 0.5$, $\eta_{2} = 0.7$, and $\eta_{3} = 0.9$.
+We adopt the expected square residual $\mathbb{E}[\| G^{\eta}_{\mathrm{H}, \gamma_{R}}(x^{R}) \|^{2}]$ as the convergence measure.
 We set the number of lower-level iterations to be $t_{k} = \lceil (k+1)^{1+\delta}\rceil$, as in Theorem~\ref{overall-complexities-b-RS-RSG}.
 The convergence in expectation is shown in Figure \ref{b-RS-RSG-figure}, averaged over $10$ sample paths.
-Table \ref{b-RS-RSG-table-1} illustrates the required iteration complexities of biased RS-RSG scheme, while Tables \ref{b-RS-RSG-table-2} and \ref{b-RS-RSG-table-3} illustrate the upper-level and lower-level sample complexities to achieve prescribed residual levels, respectively.
+Table \ref{b-RS-RSG-table} illustrates the required iteration and sample complexities of biased RS-RSG scheme.
 We may see that a smaller $\eta$ leads to more iterations and samples again.
 At the same time, the large Lipschitz continuity constant of this problem necessitates a small stepsize, and consequently the scheme requires on the order of $10^{4}$ iterations to attain a satisfactory level of accuracy.